Accelerating BP-based decoders for QLDPC Codes with Local Syndrome-Based Preprocessing

 \subsection{Quantum Low-Density Parity-Check Codes}

 QLDPC codes are a class of QEC codes that extend classical LDPC codes into the quantum domain by incorporating sparse stabilizer structures.
 Compared with surface codes (Figure~\ref{fig:background}(a)), QLDPC codes (Figure~\ref{fig:background}(b)) exhibit different connectivity structures.
-Most QLDPC codes are constructed within the Calderbank-Shor-Steane (CSS)~\cite{PhysRevA.54.1098, PhysRevLett.77.793} framework, where the quantum code is defined using two classical binary codes \( \mathcal{C}_X \) and \( \mathcal{C}_Z \) satisfying \( \mathcal{C}_Z^\perp \subseteq \mathcal{C}_X \).
-This construction leads to two sparse binary parity-check matrices \( H_X \) and \( H_Z \), corresponding to \(X\)-type and \(Z\)-type stabilizer generators, respectively.
+Most QLDPC codes are constructed within the Calderbank-Shor-Steane (CSS)~\cite{PhysRevA.54.1098, PhysRevLett.77.793} framework.
+The CSS construction leads to two sparse binary parity-check matrices $ H_X$ and $H_Z$ , corresponding to $X$-type and $Z$-type stabilizer generators, respectively.
 These matrices must satisfy the commutativity condition $H_X\cdot H_Z^\top = 0$, which ensures that all stabilizers commute.